davecoll3/GotNoBeans/TESTING.md

     </details>

 * Result
-  * The product detail page displays such as price, description and an image to the use.
+  * The product detail page displays such as price, description and an image to the user.

 #### ID 9
 * Expected
-  * Site user can see a running total for their basket and be informed as to how much they're spending.
+  * Site users can see a running total for their basket and be informed as to how much they're spending.

 * Testing
     <details><summary>Site User Testing: Basket Total</summary>